Transducin: Mechanism of activation

 The Tα subunit of transducin contains three functional domains: one for rhodopsin/Tβγ interaction, one for GTP binding, and the last for activation of cGMP phosphodiesterase.

+There are different isoforms of Tα, seen in rod and cone cells.
+However, the isoforms exhibit functional interchangeability in the phototransduction cascade and shouldn't solely account for differences in light sensitivity.
 Although the focus for phototransduction is on Tα, Tβγ is crucial for rhodopsin to bind to transducin.
 The rhodopsin/Tβγ binding domain contains the amino and carboxyl terminal of the Tα.
 The amino terminal is the site of interaction for rhodopsin while the carboxyl terminal is that for Tβγ binding.
 The amino terminal might be anchored or in close proximity to the carboxyl terminal for activation of the transducin molecule by rhodopsin.

 Interaction with photolyzed rhodopsin opens up the GTP-binding site to allow for rapid exchange of GDP for GTP.
 The binding site is in the closed conformation in the absence of photolyzed rhodopsin.
 Normally in the closed conformation, an α-helix located near the binding site is in a position which hinders the GTP/GDP exchange.
 A conformational change of the Tα by photolyzed rhodopsin causes the tilting of the helix, opening the GTP-binding site.

 Once GTP has been exchanged for GDP, the GTP-Tα complex undergoes two major changes: dissociation from photolyzed rhodopsin and the Tβγ subunit and exposure of the phosphodiesterase (PDE) binding site for interaction with latent PDE.
 The conformational changes initiated in the transducin by binding of GTP are transmitted to the PDE binding site and cause it to be exposed for binding to PDE.
 The GTP-induced conformational changes could also disrupt the rhodopsin/Tβγ binding site and lead to dissociation from the GTP-Tα complex.